-How Changing Foot Function May Help Treat Back Pain and Hip Pain
+How Foot Orthotics May Help Treat Back Pain and Hip Pain

 Back pain will affect up to 80% of the people in this country at some point during their life.
 In fact, back pain is the second most common reason people seek medical care.1